 As we will see, this toy model captures the essential features of general protocols.
-Using this stiffness, the variance in the time interval $0\leq t \leq t_f$ is obtained by solving Eq.~(\ref{n2}) with the initial condition~(\ref{PVIa}):
+Using this stiffness, the variance in the time interval $0\leq t \leq t_f$ was obtained by solving Eq.~(\ref{n2}) with the initial condition of Eq.~(\ref{PVIa})

-Using this variance, the expression for the probability distribution of the position at any time ($0\leq t\leq t_f$) can be written as:
+Using this variance, the expression for the probability distribution of the position at any time ($0\leq t\leq t_f$) can be written as

-Now, by forcing the system to arrive at a final equilibrium state at $t=t_f$, the variance $\chi_2(t_f)$ has to be $1/k_f$.
-This leads us to a self-consistency equation for $k_m$ given by:
+By forcing the system to arrive at a final equilibrium state at $t=t_f$, the variance $\chi_2(t_f)$ must be $1/k_f$.
+This leads to a self-consistency equation for $k_m$ given by

 This equation is transcendental and can be solved numerically to determine the value of $k_m$.
 Utilizing this value, the TSP is a control protocol that joins the equilibrium state at $k_i$ with the equilibrium state at $k_f$ in a finite time $t_f$.
-This equation is not symmetric under time inversion of the protocol, i.e., if the system evolves from $k_f$ to $k_i$, and the equilibrium distributions are desired at initial and final times, the value of $k_m$ changes because the roles of $k_i$ and $k_f$ need to be interchanged in Eq.~(\ref{consistency}), and therefore the system does not follow the same evolution under the reverse direction of time.
-This fact is related to the entropy production, as discussed below.
+The Eq.~(\ref{consistency}) is not symmetric under the time inversion of the protocol, i.e, if the system evolves from $k_f$ to $k_i$, the value of $k_m$ changes.
+Therefore, the system does not follow the same evolution in the reverse direction of time.
+This fact is related to the produced entropy, which is discussed later in this paper.

-This approach differs from that of the previous section and previous works \cite{trizac1, bayatiDiffusiophoresisDrivenColloidal2021}, as here we propose a specific form of the protocol and determine the corresponding variance.
-Thus, this process can be referred to as direct engineering.
+This approach differs from that in the previous section and previous works Refs.~\cite{trizac1, bayatiDiffusiophoresisDrivenColloidal2021}, in which a specific form of the protocol is proposed and the corresponding variance follows from Eq.~(\ref{n2}).
+Thus, this process is referred to as direct engineering.

-Although Eq.~(\ref{consistency}) cannot be solved analytically, we can derive the asymptotic behavior of $k_m$ for large and small values of the target final time $t_f$.
+Although Eq.~(\ref{consistency}) cannot be solved analytically, we can derive the asymptotic behavior of $k_m$ for large and small values of target final time $t_f$.
 If $t_f\gg 1$, $\exp(-2k_m t_f)\to 0$.
-From the right-hand side of (\ref{consistency}), we find $k_m=k_f=1$.
-This is to be expected as if we have an infinite amount of time to let the system equilibrate ($t_f\to\infty$), we can fix $k_m=k_f$ and wait for the system to reach equilibrium at this new value of the stiffness.
+From the right-hand side of Eq.~(\ref{consistency}), we find $k_m=k_f=1$.
+This is expected, as if we have an infinite amount of time to allow the system to equilibrate ($t_f\to\infty$), we can fix $k_m=k_f$ and wait for the system to reach equilibrium at this new stiffness value.